-The feasibility study resulted in a formal commitment to the Net Zero Asset Managers Initiative in March 2022, validated in November 2022.
+The Net Zero feasibility study, extensively described in the full TCFD Report 2023, eventually resulted in a formal commitment in March 2022, with validation in November 2022.
 More information on the target can be found in the figure below or via following link or publication.